EDusik/ignite-react/README.md

 ## :file_folder: Folders
 #### /module-01
 * github-explorer\
-Simple React application to show the list of repositories of a GitHub user.
+Simple React application to show the list of repositories from a GitHub user.

 #### /module-02
 * dtmoney\